- Search The Registry

 - About Us

 *Benjamin Grierson was born on this date in 1826.
 He was a white-American teacher and career military officer.

-Benjamin Henry Grierson was born in the borough of Allegheny, Pennsylvania, today a section of Pittsburgh.
+Benjamin Henry Grierson was born in the borough of Allegheny, Pennsylvania, today, a section of Pittsburgh.
 He was the youngest of five siblings.
-He was afraid of horses as a child In 1851, he became a music teacher and band leader in Jacksonville, Illinois.
-He married Alice Kirk of Youngstown, Ohio on September 24, 1854.
+He was afraid of horses as a child.
+In 1851, he became a music teacher and bandleader in Jacksonville, Illinois.
+He married Alice Kirk of Youngstown, Ohio, on September 24, 1854.
 The couple had seven children, four of whom survived to adulthood.

 In December, he participated in the pursuit of Confederate Earl Van Dorn after his Holly Springs raid against the supply lines of General Ulysses S. Grant.
 In the spring of 1863, he led Grierson's Raid, a major diversionary thrust deep into the Confederacy, ordered by Grant as part of his Vicksburg Campaign.
 He diverted the attention of the Confederate defenders of Vicksburg away from General Grant's main thrust.
 Gen. William T. Sherman considered Grierson's raid "the most brilliant expedition of the war."
 Grierson was promoted to brigadier general of volunteers in June.
-After ending his raid in Louisiana he was able to take part in Nathaniel P. Banks' siege of Port Hudson as commander of the XIX Corps cavalry.
+After ending his raid in Louisiana, he took part in Nathaniel P. Banks' siege of Port Hudson as commander of the XIX Corps cavalry.
 I